gdiet/backup/README.md

 ### Use The `fsc` Command Line Utilities

 A number of **command line** utilities for the dedup file system is available through the `fsc` command.
-Like the other utilities, `fsc` accepts the optional `repo=<target directory>` parameter. `fsc` prints its output directly to the command line and is not meant to be run without additional parameters.
+Like the other utilities, `fsc` accepts the optional `repo=<target directory>` parameter. `fsc` is not meant to be run without additional parameters.

 #### Create A Database Backup